dolanq/dolanq.github.io/essays/E1:UI_Basics_technical_blog.md

   - Be Prepared
   - Don't do things last minute
 ---
-My BrowserHistory WOD journey began with a hitch.
+My BrowserHistory WOD journey began without a hitch... or so I thought.